AdobeDocs/experience-platform.en/help/segmentation/ui/streaming-segmentation.md

 ![](../images/ui/streaming-segmentation/monitoring-streaming-segment.png)

 Specifically, details about the *[!UICONTROL total qualified audience size]* are shown.
-If a job has been run within the last 24 hours, the **[!UICONTROL Total Audience Size]** from the job is shown, in addition to a line chart for the audience added.
-Otherwise, the **[!UICONTROL Estimated Audience Size]** is shown, in addition to a visualization trend line.
+If a job has been run within the last 24 hours, the **[!UICONTROL Total qualified audience size]** from the job is shown, in addition to a line chart for the audience added.
+Otherwise, the **[!UICONTROL Total estimated audience size]** is shown, in addition to a visualization trend line.

 ![](../images/ui/streaming-segmentation/monitoring-streaming-segment-graph.png)

-Additional information about the last segment evaluation can be found by clicking the information bubble.
+Additional information about the last segment evaluation can be found by selecting the information bubble.

 ![](../images/ui/streaming-segmentation/info-bubble.png)